Putin Hints At US Election Meddling By 'Patriotically Minded' Russians

 I will not forgive any of your jackasses without a full apology and acknowledgement of your treasonous behavior.

-The same 'Patriotically Minded' Russians (Score:4, Insightful)
+The same 'Patriotically Minded' Russians (Score:5, Insightful)

 That invaded Ukraine and Georgia.
 Nothing to do with their government at all.
 Nothing.